The Domino Effect Of Business Disruptions

-When I heard this, I suggested they should think about purchasing up-to-date ERP Software that will give the end user real time information of the inventory status in the warehouse, ability to do weekly cycle counts of location, and eliminate the issue of lost or misplaced inventory.
+When I heard this, I suggested they should think about purchasing up-to-date ERP Software that will give the end-user real-time information of the inventory status in the warehouse, the ability to do weekly cycle counts of location, and eliminate the issue of lost or misplaced inventory.

 In today’s competitive business environment where the operating costs are increasing and the profit margins are shrinking, having accurate computer information is a must for achieving the following results: